FarronF/limerick-council-meetings/meetings/2017/05/29-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th March 2017.md

 B. According to the 2016 Central Statistics Office Census figures, the average

 vacancy rate across these 5 electoral divisions is 18.56%.
-Within these areas--- 15
+Within these areas
+---
+15

 there exists a housing stock of 3,464 units and, according to the Census, a